 Cancers of the exocrine pancreas are a very serious health issue.
-In the United States, the American Cancer Society reports that approximately 46,400 people are diagnosed with pancreatic cancer and about 39,590 people die from the disease each year.
+In the United States, the National Cancer Institute (NCI) reports that approximately 46,420 people are diagnosed with pancreatic cancer and about 39,590 people die from the disease each year.
 According to data published in Cancer Researcha journal of the American Association for Cancer Research (AACR)pancreatic cancer is expected to be the second-leading cause of cancer-related death in the United States by the year 2030.

 Due to difficulties in diagnosis, the aggressive nature of pancreatic cancer, and the limited systemic treatments available, the five-year survival rate (number of patients who are alive 5 years after diagnosis) for patients who have pancreatic adenocarcinoma is only about 5 percent.
 According to the AACR, reasons for this include: